 But there are also times when not telling your insurance carrier about an accident could land you in hot water down the line.
-Here’s are the factors you need to consider when deciding whether to file a claim or pay for damage out of pocket.
+Here are the factors you need to consider when deciding whether to file a claim or pay for damage out of pocket:

-If you injure someone or damage their property in an accident you should probably plan on filing a claim with your insurance company.
+If you injure someone or damage their property in an accident you should file a claim with your insurance company.
 If the other driver was at fault, then their insurance should cover any damage to your car, assuming you live in an at-fault state.
-If you were the at-fault driver, your insurance should pay for the damage you caused, and, depending on your coverage, may cover damage to your own car too
+If you were the at-fault driver, your insurance should pay for the damage you caused, and, depending on your coverage, may cover damage to your own car too.

-If you live in one of the 12 no-fault states, then even if the accident was caused by another party, your insurance will pay the claim, not theirs.
+If you live in one of the 12 no-fault states, then even if the accident was caused by another party, your insurance may pay the claim, not theirs.

 Resist the temptation to try to settle things without involving either party’s insurance.
 It may seem simpler in the moment, but it could leave you vulnerable later on.
 If the other driver decides later to file a claim against you and you haven’t told your insurance company about the accident, they might deny the claim, leaving you on the hook.
 You also open yourself up to a lawsuit later on, if the other driver discovers injuries or damage they may not have noticed at the scene.